alexandrecuer/sharebox/README.md

      #s3_permissions: :private
 ```
 ### Use Amazon S3 storage
-You may encounter difficulty due to some SSL defaults on your development machine.
+You may encounter difficulties due to some SSL defaults on your development machine.

 To override, create a file /config/initializers/paperclip.rb with the folowwing command
 ```